Essential thrombocythemia

-Essential thrombocythemia (ET) is a rare chronic blood cancer (myeloproliferative neoplasm) characterised by the overproduction of platelets (thrombocytes) by megakaryocytes in the bone marrow.
+In hematology, essential thrombocythemia (ET) is a rare chronic blood cancer (myeloproliferative neoplasm) characterised by the overproduction of platelets (thrombocytes) by megakaryocytes in the bone marrow.
 It may, albeit rarely, develop into acute myeloid leukemia or myelofibrosis.
-It is a type of myeloproliferative neoplasm (blood cancers) wherein the body makes too many white or red blood cells, or platelets.
+It is one of the blood cancers wherein the bone marrow produces too many white or red blood cells, or platelets.

 Signs and symptoms

 Most people with essential thrombocythemia are without symptoms at the time of diagnosis, which is usually made after noting an elevated platelet level on a routine complete blood count (CBC).
 The most common symptoms are bleeding (due to dysfunctional platelets), blood clots (e.g., deep vein thrombosis or pulmonary embolism), fatigue, headache, nausea, vomiting, abdominal pain, visual disturbances, dizziness, fainting, and numbness in the extremities; the most common signs are increased white blood cell count, reduced red blood cell count, and an enlarged spleen.

 Cause

 In ET, megakaryocytes are more sensitive to growth factors.
 Platelets derived from the abnormal megakaryocytes are activated, which, along with the elevated platelet count, contributes to the likelihood of forming blood clots.
 The increased possibility of bleeding when the platelet count is over 1 million is due to von Willebrand factor (vWF) sequestration by the increased mass of platelets, leaving insufficient vWF for platelet adhesion.
 A mutation in the JAK2 kinase (V617F) is present in 40–50% of cases and is diagnostic if present.
 JAK2 is a member of the Janus kinase family.

 In 2013, two groups detected calreticulin mutations in a majority of JAK2-negative/MPL-negative patients with essential thrombocythemia and primary myelofibrosis, which makes CALR mutations the second most common in myeloproliferative neoplasms.
 All mutations (insertions or deletions) affected the last exon, generating a reading frame shift of the resulting protein, that creates a novel terminal peptide and causes a loss of endoplasmic reticulum KDEL retention signal.

+There are three known genetic mutations that cause ET.
+The most common genetic mutation is a JAK2 mutation.
+Roughly 50% of the population of ET patients have this mutation.
+The JAK 2 gene signals a protein that promotes the growth of cells.
+The protein is part of a signaling pathway called the JAK/STAT pathway.
+The JAK2 protein controls the production of blood cells from hematopoietic stem cells which are located in the bone marrow and can eventually become platelets, red blood cells or white blood cells.
+Specifically in ET, a JAK2 mutation is acquired rather than inherited.
+The most common JAK2 mutation is V617F which is the replacement of a valine amino acid with phenylalanine amino acid at the 617 position, hence the name V617F.
+This mutation results in the JAK2 protein constantly being turned on, which leads to the overproduction of abnormal blood cells, in ET it is platelets or megakaryocytes.
+There is also another JAK2 mutation found in exon 12, however much less common.